Kaitakawaenga Pūtea Taurewa

 What are the chances of getting a job?

 Strong demand for mortgage brokers

 Demand for mortgage brokers is good because:

 - there is strong demand for housing and houses are being sold quickly

 - banks are competing with each other to loan money to home buyers.

 According to the Census, 1,596 mortgage brokers worked in New Zealand in 2018.

-Mortgage brokers work for brokerages or are self-employed
+Most mortgage brokers work for brokerages

 Many mortgage brokers work for national chains of brokers or smaller independent mortgage broking agencies.

-Mortgage brokers can also be self-employed.
+Mortgage brokers may also be self-employed.